wahrwolf/ba-thesis/chapters/200-background.md

 This can be direct modifications in the text, like the decoration of certain essential words or more general tags that are added in front of a sentence, word, or even corpus.
 The concept of side constraint was introduced by \cite{Sennrich:16} and adapted for domain control by \cite{kobus:16}.

+### Languages
+Another challenge in NMT is language adaption and control.
+\cite{} has shown that certain languages can be translated without ever training on the actual trainig data.
+The latest research includes even a showcase where NMT was able to translate an extinct language \cite{luo:19}.
+However, multi language models try to understand and produce the same content in different notations.
+While prefix constrained have been shown to help on that topic too, I evaluated them only on domain control. __diesen SAtz weglassen oder ändern__

+__hier wäre jetzt ein hervorragender Zeitpunkt um nochmal auf die Verwandten Sprachen einzugehen und zu begründen wieso man meinen könnte sie wären leichter zusammen zu übersetzen__